jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 What does it mean to scale a blockchain?
 In short, **we want to add as much data as possible every second.**[^TPS]

 Over the last few years, we’ve seen more and more use cases being built on top of public blockchains.
-If we look at the Ethereum network, the number of transactions per day has skyrocketed from ~10k/day in Jan 2016 to ~1M/day in Jun 2022 - a 10x increase.
+If we look at Ethereum, the number of transactions per day has skyrocketed from ~10k/day in Jan 2016 to ~1M/day in Jun 2022 - a 10x increase.

 [![defigrowth.png](../assets/2022-06-30-blockchain-scaling/defigrowth.png)](https://etherscan.io){: .align-center}